Voters who don’t show up abdicate their voice to militants and zealots.

 What is more, contemporary gerrymandering is so sophisticated that it allows politicians to cherry-pick voters.

-These impediments are no reason to abstain.
+These impediments are no reason to abstain and become non-voters.
 Nor is cynicism over Hillary’s candidacy.
 For those fired up by Bernie Sanders, let me suggest this: vote for Sanders in the primary, and for Clinton later.

 Our next president will determine the course the nation sets and ensure the health of our democracy, from challenging restrictive voter laws to nominating Supreme Court justices.
-Voters who don’t show up abdicate their voice to militants and zealots.
+Non-voters abdicate their voice to militants and zealots.

 Christopher Alexander Gellert is a U.S. citizen who has worked in Chile and studied in France.
 His poetry has appeared in Belleville Park Pages, where you can read “Chopping Onions” and “Nights of Sleeping”, and in Forth.
 He also writes critical essays for Soonest Mended.